UIllinoisGraphics/UIllinoisGraphics.github.io/_pages/01_syllabus.md

 **Coding and Collaboration**

-Unless otherwise specified in the assignment you should feel free to collaborate as long as you document it.
+Unless otherwise specified in the assignment you should feel free to collaborate on designing a solution to the MPs as long as you document your collaborators.
+Submit the name and netids of all collaborators in a README.txt file along with your code submission.
+Each person should type in the code on their own, rather than simply sharing files or copying and pasting.
+Each required image submission should be a unique scene, meaning each collaorator should submit scenes they have created themselves.

-You must follow the CS 419 Coding Conventions...which will be specified when the first machine problem is assigned.
+In addition, you must follow the CS 419 Coding Conventions...which consist of supplying a list of all libraries or other code grabbed and/or copied in your project.
+In the same README.txt file, list each software resource on a separate line using a format of:

+1. _Name_of_resource_ _url_or_other_reference_
+2. _etc._

 ​**Exams**

 There will be two exams.
-The exams will in be class and the dates will be announced by the second of class Each exam is worth 20% of the course grade.
+The exams will in be class and the tentative dates are **Oct.
+10** and **Dec.
+5** Each exam is worth 20% of the course grade.
 The exams will be multiple-choice and consist of 21 questions graded out of 20 questions.
 The exams will draw heavily on the assigned reading.